 - We have a wide range of working professionals who provide peripatetic instrument/voice teachers who come into college to support students.
 We can also recommend specialists if needed.

 The BTEC Level 3 Music Performing qualifications provide a sound basis for students wishing to proceed to university / higher education courses in Popular/ Commercial Music.
 It can lead to careers in performing, teaching, and composition as well as related areas in publishing and media.
 It combines well with most other subjects but compliments in particular Music Technology, Theatre Studies and Media Studies.

-- All students will be required to attend an audition in the summer term prior to starting the course.
+- All students will be required to attend an audition prior to starting the course.

 - Candidates will receive an invitation to attend audition following receipt of their application.